Interborough Express

-The Interborough Express (IBX) is a proposed 14 mi 24/7 light metro line in New York City.
-As proposed, the line would operate on dedicated tracks within the existing right-of-way from the Bay Ridge Branch and Fremont Secondary to connect the Brooklyn Army Terminal in Bay Ridge, Brooklyn, with the neighborhood of Jackson Heights, Queens.
+The Interborough Express (IBX) is a proposed 14 mi 24/7 light rail transit line in New York City.
+As proposed, the line would operate on dedicated, grade-separated tracks within the existing right-of-way from the Bay Ridge Branch and Fremont Secondary to connect the Brooklyn Army Terminal in Bay Ridge, Brooklyn, with the neighborhood of Jackson Heights, Queens.
 As of 2025, the Metropolitan Transportation Authority (MTA) estimated that the project would be operational in the early 2030s.

 History

 Proposal

-The Regional Plan Association originally proposed the Triboro RX along this route in 1996 and again in 2012, with the Regional Plan Association advocating for it since then.
+The Regional Plan Association (RPA) originally proposed the Triboro RX, a rapid transit line traveling between Brooklyn, Queens, and the Bronx, along this route in 1996.
+The RPA proposed the line again in 2012 and continued advocating for it.
 In mid-October 2019, the MTA announced that it would study the feasibility of restoring passenger service on the Bay Ridge Branch portion of the route.
+The section to the Bronx was eliminated from the plans because of insufficient space along Amtrak's Hell Gate Line, which was set to be expanded to accommodate Penn Station Access commuter-rail services.
 On January 23, 2020, the MTA Board awarded a $1.3 million contract to study the feasibility of restoring passenger service to this section to AECOM.
-In November 2021, Acting MTA Chairman and CEO Janno Lieber said that money from Infrastructure Investment and Jobs Act could be used to fund the completion of the Bay Ridge Branch project.
+In November 2021, Acting MTA Chairman and CEO Janno Lieber said that money from the 2021 Infrastructure Investment and Jobs Act could be used to fund the completion of the Bay Ridge Branch project.

 In early January 2022, as part of her State of the State address, New York governor Kathy Hochul announced that the state would move forward with the Bay Ridge Branch Line by conducting an environmental study on the IBX.
 The study would consider whether the line should be heavy rail (rapid transit or regional rail), light rail, or bus rapid transit.
 A feasibility study was also completed on January 20, 2022.
 Governor Hochul also announced that she had directed the Port Authority of New York and New Jersey to complete an environmental review for the Cross-Harbor Rail Tunnel for freight.
-Hochul announced in her January 2023 address that the project would proceed as a light rail corridor.
+Hochul announced in her January 2023 address that the project would proceed as a light-rail corridor.
 According to the Metropolitan Transportation Authority (MTA), the route had to run along Metropolitan Avenue and 69th Street in Middle Village, Queens, to avoid a narrow tunnel under All Faiths Cemetery; the cemetery's superintendent said in early 2024 that the MTA had never contacted the cemetery.
 Opponents of the street-running segment said it would have made IBX vehicles vulnerable to delays, since trains would be restricted to 25 mph and run in mixed traffic.
 In response, in October 2024, MTA construction chief Jamie Torres-Springer stated the agency would consider widening or replacing the existing tunnel.
 In August 2025, the MTA and Governor Hochul announced a design change which would allow construction of a tunnel under the cemetery, eliminating the need for street operation.